XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - `Transform` `GrabbableParent`
   The transform of the parent object that controls this object’s movement.
 - `bool` `ControlParentDirection`
-  Determines whether the parent’s direction is controlled during grabbing.
+  Determines whether the object's manipulation controls the parent’s direction through a look-at to the child.
 - `bool` `IsDummyGrabbableParent`
   Checks if the object is a dummy parent used for manipulation purposes.